Kristoffer-Gvk/CLI-img-converter/readme.md

 ### Usage:

-Enter path to the file you want to convert when prompted.
+Enter name of the file you want to convert when prompted.
-It would be easiest to put the desired file in the same directory as main.js to avoid convouluted pathing.
+The file you want to convert needs to be in the input directory in the img folder.
-The converted file should be deposited in the main directory as a webp file.
+The converted file should be deposited in the output directory as a webp file.

-### Next Stage

-Implement input/output folders